 Group tours of six or more may be arranged by contacting us to schedule an appointment.
 See our Hours, Location and Tours page for more information.
 Visitors may also tour Pine Grove during special events, such as our Summer Social or Victorian Christmas celebrations and at smaller celebrations throughout the year.

 In 1965 the Drayton Plains school was donated by the Coats family to the society and relocated here.
-It was originally located at Monroe and Sashabaw Roads in Waterford.
+It was originally located near Monroe and Sashabaw Roads in Waterford.
 It originally occupied the land where the current Drayton Plains School sits today, and in 1920 was moved across Sashabaw to what is now the parking lot of the Coats funeral home.
-While on its original site, the building served as a school from the mid-1860s to the early 1920s, and from then until the 1960s as a church.
+While on its original site, the building served as a school, and from around 1920 into the 1960s was a church.
 The society has returned the building to its original appearance.

 The society maintains a collection of 19th and early 20th century objects, including exhibits on ice harvesting, farm life, and memorabilia.
 This collection is located on the ground floor of our carriage house.
 This is also the home of the Oakland County Genealogical Society’s collection of research materials and local family history.